mharrod/certusTAP/docs/getting started/testing.md

 ---

-## Phase 5 — Assurance Integrity & Non-Repudiation
+## Assurance Integrity & Non-Repudiation

 :material-bullseye-arrow: **Goal:** Verify the trustworthiness and provenance of all assurance artifacts.